cisco/mindmeld/source/quickstart/04_define_the_dialogue_handlers.rst

 We have already defined the dialogue handlers that the interaction in :doc:`Step 2 <02_script_interactions>` requires.

 Now, to finish implementing the dialogue handlers, we need to add the desired response for each dialogue state.
-As we do so, we will learn about capabilities of Workbench which are explained further in the :doc:`User Guide <../userguide/dm>`.
+As we do so, we will learn about capabilities of MindMeld which are explained further in the :doc:`User Guide <../userguide/dm>`.

 First, consider the handler for the ``welcome`` dialogue state.